WindSekirun/RxSocialLogin/README.md

 #### Precondition
 1. Connect with Firebase Auth, and put google-services.json to app folder
-2. Go to [Firebase Authorization Provider Setting](https://console.firebase.google.com/u/0/project/rxsociallogin/authentication/providers) and enable Google
+2. Go to [Firebase Authentication Provider Setting](https://console.firebase.google.com/u/0/project/rxsociallogin/authentication/providers) and enable Google
-3. Find 'Web Client ID' in Web Section in Google Section in Firebase Authorization Provider Setting.
+3. Find 'Web Client ID' in Web Section in Google Section in Firebase Authentication Provider Setting.
 4. declare client-id which find in 2 in MainApplication by setClientTokenId

 #### build.gradle